 Sugar Wine or Kilju

-Kilju produces simple alcohol by mixing yeast and regular table sugar.
-Although it won't taste good, it can be used to sterilize medical equipment or as fuel.
-It is technically edible, but it won't taste like the alcohol you used to drink before civilization collapsed.
+Kilju is simple alcohol produced by mixing yeast and regular table sugar.
+Although it doesn't taste good, it can sterilize medical equipment or be used as fuel.
+Although it is technically edible, it doesn't taste like the alcohol people used to drink before civilization collapsed.

 In Finland, kilju is a well-known inexpensive beverage.
 It is not intended to be sipped for its great flavor; it is an alcoholic drink consumed only to make someone drunk.